deSelector/hackathon/README.md

 1. Not a production-ready app for mass consumption
 2. Not an endorsement for Canvas + WebAssembly + Rust as a preferred solution for fast data rendering
-3. Not meant to save the world from hunger
+3. Not meant to save the world from hunger or climate change

 ## How to initialize demo (mac version):